Dhrumil1434/DSA_IMPLEMENTATION/STEP_3_ARRAY/EASY/p12_max_consecutive_ones.md

 ## 🧠 Tricks to Remember
 - "Run and Reset": Increment run on 1, reset on 0
-- "Track the Peak": Always update `maxCount` when you grow a run
+- "Track the Peak": Always update `max_count` when you grow a run
 - "Zero is a Wall": A 0 breaks the streak; start counting from the next 1

 ---